altmann/FluentResults/README.md

     Install-Package FluentResults

-## Top Features
+## Key Features

 - Storing multiple errors in one Result object
-- Storing not only error string messages but powerful Error objects
+- Storing powerful Error and Success objects and not only error string messages
-- Designing Errors in a object-oriented way
+- Designing Errors/Success in a object-oriented way
 - Storing the root cause chain of errors in a hierarchical way
-- Storing multiple success messages in one Result object
-- Provide .NET Standard Support
+- Provide
+  - .NET Standard, .NET Core and .NET Full Framework support
+  - SourceLink support

 ## Why Results instead of exceptions